Anaga/Expert-Home-Task/README.md

-# Expert Home Task
+# Home Task
-Home task for one pro expert company
+Home task for one company

 # DESCRIPTION OF THE ASSIGNEMENT:
 Create a program that uses any text file with random content as an input, and checks